 Red Butte Garden Lecture Series

-Join us for a conversation with dark skies advocate and photographer Bettymaya Foott as she shows how disappearing darkness is causing or worsening many of our problems in cities and the environment.
-She’ll offer practical suggestions for how each of us can contribute to solutions as community members.
+Join us for a conversation with dark skies advocate and photographer Bettymaya Foott as she explains how the disappearing darkness is causing or worsening many environmental problems in cities and the landscapes that surround them.
+She’ll offer practical suggestions for how each of us, as community members, can contribute to solutions.
 Foott challenges us to think of light pollution as a serious environmental concern and not simply as an aesthetic issue.

-After the lecture, join us for a Star Party with University of Utah’s Department of Physics and Astronomy and Utah Women’s Astronomy Society.
-Get a closer look at our night sky using telescopes with local experts!
+After the lecture, join us for a Star Party with University of Utah’s Department of Physics and Astronomy, the Utah Womens Astronomy Society, and Clark Planetarium.
+View the night sky through telescopes with local experts!
 Layer up and dress warmly as the Star Party will be held outside, and is weather dependent.
+Space is limited, lecture registration required.

 Bettymaya Foott loves to bring people to the dark side.
 As the Director of Engagement for the International Dark-Sky Association (IDA), Bettymaya works with a global community of dark sky defenders, empowering them with tools, resources, and inspiration to protect the night sky.
 An avid astrophotographer, you can usually find her out under the stars with one of her three cameras battling off mosquitos.
 Bettymaya’s photography has been featured in Sky and Telescope, National Geographic, and the Los Angeles Times.
 Her dark sky efforts have reached TedX Kansas City and the New York Times.